Mary T. Coleman

 Boston

 From November 2001 until March 2004, Dr. Coleman was the Deputy Director for Antitrust in the Bureau of Economics of the Federal Trade Commission.
-In this role, Mary headed the antitrust group in the Bureau of Economics and was involved in all antitrust investigations at the FTC as well as several non-enforcement projects.
-She managed the economic input into all antitrust cases and provided advice to the Bureau of Competition staff lawyers and management as well as to the Commission.
-The cases Mary supervised at the Commission involved the broad spectrum of industries and antitrust issues including mergers, horizontal restraints, monopolization and vertical issues.
-During her tenure at the FTC, Mary was instrumental in the efforts in the Bureau of Economics to increase the empirical content of antitrust investigations at the FTC and to increase the cooperation between the economic and legal staffs.
-Dr. Coleman also worked extensively in the cooperative efforts between the FTC and the EU and other foreign jurisdictions.
+In this role, she was involved in all antitrust investigations at the FTC and in several non-enforcement projects.
+Dr. Coleman also managed the economic input into all antitrust cases and advised the Bureau of Competition staff lawyers and management, as well as the Commission.
+While at the FTC, Dr. Coleman supervised cases that involved a broad spectrum of industries and antitrust issues, including mergers, horizontal restraints, monopolization, and vertical issues.
+Dr. Coleman was instrumental in the efforts of the Bureau of Economics to increase the empirical content of antitrust investigations at the FTC and the cooperation between economic and legal staffs.
+She also worked extensively in the cooperative efforts between the FTC, the EU, and other foreign jurisdictions.

 1. Education icon